Adoria298/fez/README.md

 ## Branches

-- master: for stable releases only.
+- master: for stable versions only.

-- login-system: for the original login-system.

 - rewrite: for the rewrite (see projects)